Commercial Pilot Certificate

 • You will increase your knowledge and understanding of aircraft systems.

-• You will become endorsed to operate complex airplanes.
+• You can become endorsed to operate complex airplanes.
 (A high-performance endorsement may also be included depending on the type of airplane you train in).

 • You will learn many of the regulations and requirements about flight for hire.

-• Decrease in your insurance rates if you own your own airplane.
+• Decrease your insurance rates if you own your own airplane.

-• A Commercial pilots license gives you the ability to offer scenic flights, photography flights, ferry flights, and crop dusting to paying customers.
+• A Commercial pilot certificate gives you the ability to offer scenic flights, photography flights, ferry flights, and crop dusting services to paying customers.

-1. Hold at least a current private pilot license.
+1. Hold at least a current private pilot certificate.

 2. Be able to read, speak, understand, and write the English language fluently.

 (a) At least a 2nd Class medical to exercise commercial privileges.